A couple enjoying their kaiseki dinner in a traditional Japanese ryokan.

 While there are also some modest, simple ryokans, we definitely recommend choosing one with nice hot baths and gourmet meals – hey, when it’s time to be pampered, it’s time to be pampered.
 True, you don’t do it every day and neither do the locals.

-There are several handy things to know about ryokan and onsen, a couple of rules and some etiquette stuff so that your ryokan experience stays amazing.
+There are several handy things to know about Ryokan and onsen, a couple of rules and some etiquette stuff so that your Ryokan experience stays amazing.

 A young lady dressed in a yukata in a traditional ryokan room.